gelisam/klister/commentary.md

 Each node in the syntax tree is annotated with its source location and with a "scope set" indicating which variables are in scope.
 At this point, we have only parsed the s-expression, we have not attributed meaning such as binding-sites vs use sites to the various identifiers, and so at this point all the scope sets are empty.

+Scope sets are used during expansion to determine which binding an identifier refers to.
+See the section on macro expansion for a quick description of their use, or "Binding as Sets of Scopes" (Flatt, POPL '16) for a complete description.

 TODO: Presumably, we use those scope sets later on.
 Give an example which explains why we need `Syntax` values to have scope sets.

+## Expanding

+Macro expansion is the process of converting user-written syntax into the core language.
+Unlike traditional Lisps, macro expansion does not necessarily proceed from the outside of the expression towards the inside, from left to right.
+Instead, macro expansion is controlled by a /task queue/ and a /split expression/.
+Split expressions are trees in the core language in which some subtrees are not yet known (please see the section that describes them for details).
+Some tasks in the queue have dependencies; these will be skipped and requeued until their dependencies are satisfied.

+The entry point to expanding expressions is

+    expandExpr :: Syntax -> Expand SplitCore

+It initializes the expander state with an empty split expression and a single task: to expand the input.

+To expand an expression, the first step is to determine which procedure can expand it (this procedure is called the /transformer/).
+Then, the syntax itself is passed to the transformer, which mutates the current expander state to make progress, arranging for any necessary further tasks to be enqueued.

+Transformers are determined as follows:

+ 1. If the expression is an identifer, it is resolved (see the relevant subsection).
+If the identifier resolves to a variable, the current core expression is filled in with a reference to the variable.
+If the identifer resolves to anything else, the corresponding transformer is invoked on the syntax being expanded.

+ 2. If the expression is a list or vector, there are two possibilities:

+   a.
+The expression's head is an identifier.
+In this case, the identifier is resolved.
+If it resolves to a variable, then `#%app` is inserted at the beginning of the list or vector, and it is re-expanded.
+If it resolves to any other transformer, then that transformer is invoked on the syntax being expanded.

+   b.
+The expression's head is not an identifier.
+In this case, `#%app` is inserted at the beginning and the syntax is re-expanded.

+ 3. If the expression is a signal literal, then the current expression is replaced by the signal.
+This should perhaps be replaced by a `#%signal` builtin, similar to `#%app`.

+ 4. If the expression is anything else, then expansion fails.

+TODO: explain the the expansion process, and the difference between the various `Unique`s we haven't explained yet: `Binding`, `ModulePtr`, `DeclPtr`, `ModBodyPtr`, and `TaskID`.

+### Resolving identifiers

+### About #%app

 ## Evaluating